andybaumgar/remove-hulu-controls-overlay/README.md

-This extension removes the dark overlay displayed while pausing a Hulu video.
+This Google Chrome extension removes the dark overlay displayed while pausing a Hulu video.

 #### Installation: